xuyenvuong/pi4-pos-setup/docs/PoSWithdrawal.md

 * Test SSH: You can use PuTTY to connect to VM by using `localhost` and port `2222`.
 If it works then you are ready for the next part #3.

 * _(NOTE: To get your `localhost` IP on Windows, open `cmd`, then enter `ipconfig`, hit `Enter` - Copy `IPv4 Address`)_

+* _NOTE: If it's not working, refer to this [setup guide](https://wiredrevolution.com/virtualbox/setup-ssh-access-between-virtualbox-host-and-guest-vms)_

 ### Part 3 - Generate Offline Consensus Nodes Data